 The siesta culture in Sardinia is strong, with shops and businesses closed in the afternoon from the hours of around 1-3pm, and reopening around 7-8pm.

 Many people assume Sardinia is very expensive to travel to, but it can be done on any budget with accommodations being much cheaper during the shoulder and off-seasons.
 Camping and RVing are also popular in Sardinia.

 There are 3 major airports in Sardinia, Italy: Cagliari, Alghero, and Olbia.
 If you’re short on time or want to spend more days at each destination, I recommend cutting out Cagliari completely from the itinerary and beginning your trip in Alghero.

 Sardinia is huge, often referred to as its own continent.
 Dialects, traditions, and culture can all differ from town-to-town.
 This itinerary is not suited for those who are seeking slow travel, and is best for those who wish to see as many of the highlights of Sardinia in the shortest amount of time possible.
 The central region and east coast are not covered in this itinerary.
 On the Eastern side of the island you will find more mountainous towns and the University.
-The inland mountains are supposed to be very beautiful in its own right a worth a trip of its own.
-The Western coast of Sardinia is perfect for a first time visit, and those looking for beautiful beaches, picturesque towns, and ancient exploration.
+The inland mountains are supposed to be very beautiful also, and worth a trip of its own.
+The Western coast of Sardinia is perfect for a first time visit, and for those looking for the the best beaches in Europe, picture-perfect towns, renowned food, and ancient exploration.

 For more adventures, follow @monacorona on Instagram